Emrion/uploaders/README.md

 ### About the EFI Fail Safe feature

-Allows to implant the EFI Fail Safe feature in the machine.
 It creates an EFI boot var (labeled `LU-FailSafe`) that points to `LU-old-loader.efi` in the main ESP.
 At each EFI loaders update with the `shoot-me` mode, the previous loader is saved to `LU-old-loader.efi`.
 In case of failure of the new EFI loader for starting, you can call the boot menu and choose `LU-FailSafe` entry.
+Note that in case of a mix of 64 & 32 bits loaders, nothing is saved in `LU-old-loader.efi` (a warning is diplayed).

 **Be aware that the manipulation of EFI vars can sometimes lead to some damages with bogus EFI firmware (typically on old machines).**